Karthikvb/auto-setup-backup/README.md

-# Cronjob Backup and Default Dev-kit#
+# Laucnhd Backup and Default Dev-kit#

-v11

 A backup of certain parts of my dev setup using automatic pushes with a cronjob.
 Designed to:
 - Simplify sharing my dev setup with others
 - Provide a useful change log of my preferences